adsurkasur/ArinaAI/README.md

 # Arina AI

-**Arina AI – Your Intelligent Companion for Business, Agriculture, and Insightful Decision-Making.**
+**Arina AI – Your Intelligent Companion for Business, POM-QM Analysis, and Agricultural Insights.**

-Arina AI is an intelligent and adaptable AI designed to assist in business feasibility analysis, agricultural insights, and natural conversations.
-With a strong focus on practical applications, Arina provides data-driven recommendations, market analysis, and crop suitability assessments.
+Arina AI is an intelligent and adaptable AI designed to assist in business feasibility analysis, operations research (POM-QM), agricultural insights, and natural conversations.
+With a strong focus on practical applications, Arina provides data-driven recommendations, market analysis, and decision-making support.
 Built as a local-first AI, it operates efficiently on personal devices while offering advanced memory, contextual awareness, and analytical capabilities.

 ## Branding Philosophy